 I am planning to leave the UK after I have finished my course but before I have attended my graduation ceremony.
 Am I allowed to re-enter the UK using my Tier 4 student visa (if it is still valid) to attend my graduation ceremony?

-Since March 2018, we have been assured by the Home Office UKVI Policy Team that the Border Force officers have been briefed that attending the Graduation Ceremony is a permitted activity for students who have completed their course successfully, hold a valid Tier 4 visa and wish to return to the UK for the purpose of attending their Graduation Ceremony.
+Since March 2018, we have been assured by the Home Office UKVI Policy Team that the Border Force officers have been briefed that attending the Graduation Ceremony is a permitted activity for students who have completed their course successfully (but NOT as a result of early completion), hold a valid Tier 4 visa and wish to return to the UK for the purpose of attending their Graduation Ceremony.
 If you fall into this category, you no longer need to apply for a Standard Visitor visa (although you can if you wish to).
 However, please note that the Border Force officials retain the right to establish that you are genuinely coming back to the UK to do what you said you would, and so it is important that you have sufficient evidence in your hand luggage in case you are asked (for example, email sent from Graduation Team confirming your registration; email from professional services or your academic department confirming you have passed your degree; return ticket to your home country after the Graduation Ceremony, etc.).

 If you have any questions about inviting family/friends to attend your Graduation Ceremony, please refer to the Graduation webpage and the Standard Visitor Visa webpage as they will need to apply for a Standard Visitor Visa.